jmcclung3509/jessica-turner-portfolio-blog/content/blog/nuxt-ui.md

 })
 ```

- **Alternatively,** you can install nuxt/ui and import the module to nuxt.config.ts with
+ **Alternatively,** you can install NUXt UI and import the module to nuxt.config.ts with:

 ```console
 npx nuxi@latest module add ui